 Wood Lake is a tiny village located in the state of Nebraska.
 With a population of 48 people and just one neighborhood, Wood Lake is the 213th largest community in Nebraska.
-Much of the housing stock in Wood Lake was built prior to World War II, making it one of the older and more historic villages in the country.
+Wood Lake has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Wood Lake real estate is some of the most expensive in Nebraska, although Wood Lake house values don't compare to the most expensive real estate in the U.S.

-Wood Lake is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Wood Lake is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Wood Lake is a village of sales and office workers, farmers, fishers, or foresters, and professionals.
 There are especially a lot of people living in Wood Lake who work in office and administrative support (33.33%), community and social services (22.22%), and farm management occupations (22.22%).

-Wood Lake is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Wood Lake does not have a public transit system used by locals to get to and from work.

-The education level of Wood Lake citizens is very high relative to the national average among all cities (21.84%): 34.78% of adults in Wood Lake have a bachelor's degree or even advanced degree.
+The citizens of Wood Lake are very well educated compared to the average community in the nation: 34.78% of adults in Wood Lake have a bachelor's degree or even advanced degree.

 The per capita income in Wood Lake in 2022 was $23,878, which is low income relative to Nebraska and the nation.
 This equates to an annual income of $95,512 for a family of four.